AdobeDocs/genstudio.en/help/user-guide/references/add-references.md

 ## Add products

-You can add products in GenStudio to specify individual product focus areas when creating content. <!-- Add Rename, display, reposition functionality -->
+You can add Products in GenStudio to specify individual product focus areas when creating content. <!-- Add Rename, display, reposition functionality -->

 See [Products](products.md).